wkhere/stackless/Doc/library/filesys.rst

    Module :mod:`os`
       Operating system interfaces, including functions to work with files at a lower level than the built-in file object.

+   Module :mod:`io`
+      Python's framework for dealing with I/O including reading and writing files.